ui-schema/ui-schema/packages/docs/Widgets.md

-# Widgets
+# Widget System

 A widget is responsible to render the UI and either display or make the editing of the data possible, it handles one schema level and may connect to another nested SchemaEditor if it handles a special object/group.

+Through the modular approach and easy definition of a new widget, the widget system can be used to create complex, separated UI components, where the orchestration can be done from an external system like some backend API.

 - `RootRenderer` main wrapper around everything
 - `GroupRenderer` wraps an object that is not a widget (native JS-object)
     - props: `schema`
-- `widgetStack` is a widget plugin system, this wraps all widgets individually and is e.g. used to handle json schema `default`
+- `widgetStack` is the widget plugin system, this wraps all widgets individually
+    - e.g. used to handle json schema `default`
     - `{current, Widget, widgetStack, ...props}` prop signature of each plugin
     - `current` index/current position in stack
     - `Widget` actual component to render